mbeddr/mps-platform-docs/src/doc/docs/mps_internal/intellij_sdk/jcef.md

 - [CEF documentation (non Java version)](https://bitbucket.org/chromiumembedded/cef/wiki/Home)

 The third link contains an answer on how to do bidirectional communication between the embedded browser and Java (MPS): You have to create a browser pipe between Java ([implementation](https://github.com/xm-online/xm-online-idea-plugin/blob/cf85d39901af4d89ba8b7bd5099d3ec25b49af27/src/main/kotlin/com/icthh/xm/actions/WebDialog.kt#L138)) and JS ([implementation](https://github.com/xm-online/xm-online-idea-plugin/blob/5d511177394067d87f68e50898f0d631adb5dbd8/src/main/webapp/src/index.html)).
-The communication is done through JS.
+The communication uses JS.
 You then have a `subscribe` method that you can use to listen to events posted through a specific tag or create an event using the `post` method.
 These methods are available in Java and JS.

 **Warning**: MPS and the IntelliJ IDEA use Swing to create all the UI components.
-They are considered lightweight because they are drawn by Java itself.
-JCEF uses native code, it is a heavyweight component.
-Especially with MPS' reloading capabilities, it is important to correctly dispose of the browser when it isn't needed anymore.
+They are considered lightweight because Java itself draws them.
+JCEF uses native code, and it is a heavyweight component.
+Especially with MPS' reloading capabilities, t is important to dispose of the browser when it isn't needed.
 The following code registers a listener for the editor component dispose event and also closes the browser:

 ```java